stu-bishop/stu-bishop/README.md

 ### Hi there 👋

+I am a physical oceanographer and an assistant professor in the department of Maine, Earth, & Atmospheric Sciences at NC State University.
+My faculty page is [here](https://meas.sciences.ncsu.edu/people/spbishop/).
+I am interested in large-scale ocean and atmospheric circulation and how ocean turbulence influences our global climate through air-sea interaction.
+My hobby projects outside of work include Data Science and Machine Learning (ML) problems, of which some are showcased here.
+I am a cryptocurrency enthusiast and believe that everything will be run on the blockchain in the future, including artificial intelligence (AI) using decentralized distributed networks to run ML models.
+Blockchain technology will solve a lot of problems through decentralized networks that are secure and free up data silos.
+Some work I've done on price prediction of different cryptocurrencies is showcased here as well.

 <!--
 **stu-bishop/stu-bishop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.